verifereum/funding/evm-decomp/evm-decompilation.md

 ### Nethermind EVMYulLean: [Executable formal model of the EVM and Yul in Lean 4](https://github.com/NethermindEth/EVMYulLean)

   - This is perhaps the closest related work on the formal specification of the EVM, since it is an accurate and comprehensive model of the latest live EVM in an expressive logic (the [Lean](https://lean-lang.org) language).
-  - By comparison, our proposed work benefits from the existing infrastructure for decompilation into logic implement in HOL4 (which is not present in Lean4).
+  - By comparison, our proposed work benefits from the existing infrastructure for decompilation into logic implement in HOL4 (which is not present in Lean 4).

 ### F\*: [EVM-Vale: Formal Verification of EVM Bytecode Using Vale](https://link.springer.com/chapter/10.1007/978-981-97-0006-6_3)

   - This work shares some aspects with our proposal, since they specify EVM and then use Vale to lift EVM code into higher-level representations that are provably sound representations of the original EVM code.
   - This work has the limitation that all proof goals are ultimately sent to SMT solvers which inherently limits the specifications one can prove to those that fit within what F\* can express in its specifications.
-F\* does not support general-purpose interactive theorem proving like tools such as HOL4 or Lean4.
+F\* does not support general-purpose interactive theorem proving like tools such as HOL4 or Lean 4.

 ### Dafny: [Formal and Executable Semantics of the Ethereum Virtual Machine in Dafny](https://dl.acm.org/doi/10.1007/978-3-031-27481-7_32)

+  - This work is similar to the others in providing a formal and accurate specification of the EVM, and is distinguished by being written in Dafny which provides access to automatic program verification infrastructure backed by SMT solvers.
+  - In addition to direct program verification within Dafny, the authors suggest that certified compilation from Dafny to verified EVM bytecode may be possible in future work.
+  - As with EVM-Vale and KEVM, we believe the opportunities for deep program verification are more limited in systems like Dafny than in the heavyweight theorem proving systems like Lean 4 and HOL4.
+  - Additionally, we would emphasise the additional trustworthiness obtained when theorems are produced in a system like HOL4 with a small, well-reviewed kernel, and that can produced independently checkable proofs.

 <!--
 - Runtime Verification's KEVM formalisation of the EVM in the K Framework (and other EVM formalisations...)